 We offers good deals on flights at www.iceland.ch.
 Once you have booked a flight make sure you check the exact details of offer.

-The small Airport in Yeykjavik was built by the British and is only use for domestic flights.
-It is far to small for a large plane that is why all international flights are primarily to Kelfavik (KEF).
+The small Airport in Reykjavik was built by the British and is only use for domestic flights.
+It is far to small for a large plane that is why all international flights are primarily to Keflavik (KEF).
 We have 2 more airports in Iceland that are used but rather seldom, Akureyri (AEY) and Egilsstaðir (EGS).

 Travelers who are residing abroad may import free of duty clothing and other travel gear which they bring into Iceland for their personal use, provided that these articles may be deemed to be suitable and normal relative to the purpose of the journey, the length of stay and circumstances in general.